-On July 4, 1964, gay rights activists gathered outside Independence Hall in Philadelphia for the next five years in a row, carrying picket signs and demanding legislation that would codify the rights of homosexuals as a minority group.
+On July 4th.
+1965, gay rights activists gathered outside Independence Hall in Philadelphia, carrying picket signs and demanding legislation that would codify the rights of homosexuals as a minority group.
 Referencing the Constitution’s inalienable right to the “Pursuit of Happiness” and its foundational belief that “all men are created equal,” the activists called for legislative changes that would improve the lives of American homosexuals.
 (Which at that time included the lesbian, trans and bi community.
 Compartmentalization and isolation was not part of the movement yet and all groups were together as one and fought as such)

 The name of the event was selected to remind the American people that a substantial number of American citizens were denied the rights of “life, liberty, and the pursuit of happiness” enumerated in the United States Declaration of Independence.

 Thirty-nine people attended the first picket, including veteran activists Frank Kameny, Barbara Gittings and Kay Tobin.
 As with the Washington, D.C. picket Kameny insisted on a strict dress code for participants, including jackets and ties for the men and dresses for the women.
 Kameny’s goal was to represent homosexuals as “presentable and ’employable'”.
 Picketers carried signs with such slogans as “HOMOSEXUAL BILL OF RIGHTS” and “15 MILLION HOMOSEXUAL AMERICANS ASK FOR EQUALITY, OPPORTUNITY, DIGNITY”.

 The picket ran from 3:30-5:00 PM. and press coverage was sparse, although Confidential magazine ran a large feature about the Reminder and other homophile pickets in its October 1965 issue under the headline “Homos On The March”.